 Deloitte offers a starting salary of between $45,000 and $60,000.
 PwC, EY, and KPMG also pay CPAs who have recently passed the CPA exam approximately the same amount.

 Traditionally, CPAs work in accounting, audit, and taxation.
-But there are an increasing number of job opportunities in the banking and financial services sector.
+However, there is an increasing number of job opportunities in the banking and financial services sector.

 A CPA’s expertise is highly valued in areas such as credit analysis, commercial lending, and risk management.
 Many firms in the financial services sector also recruit qualified accountants to handle reporting and compliance functions.

 How much can a CPA expect to earn in a financial services company?
 Here’s what we found: